MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/prepare-your-computer-for-installation.md

  **Additional**

--   [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] supports all case-sensitive and case-insensitive SQL Server collations except for binary collations.
+-   BizTalk Server supports all case-sensitive and case-insensitive SQL Server collations except for binary collations.
 Binary collations are not supported.

 -   For optimal performance, Microsoft recommends using the Enterprise Edition of SQL Server.
 See [SQL Server 2008 R2 Editions](http://msdn.microsoft.com/library/cc645993\(v=sql.105\).aspx), [SQL Server 2012 Editions](http://msdn.microsoft.com/library/cc645993\(v=sql.110\).aspx), or [SQL Server 2014 Editions](http://msdn.microsoft.com/library/cc645993\(v=sql.120\).aspx).

 -   Service packs and Windows Updates are supported and should be installed.

--   When [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] and [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] are on separate computers, Distributed Transaction Coordinator (MS DTC) handles the transactions between the computers.
-The [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] AlwaysOn feature does not support MSDTC transactions.
-The [!INCLUDE[btsSQLServerNoVersion](../includes/btssqlservernoversion-md.md)] AlwaysOn feature is not supported.
+-   When BizTalk Server and SQL Server are on separate computers, Distributed Transaction Coordinator (MS DTC) handles the transactions between the computers.
+The SQL Server AlwaysOn feature does not support MSDTC transactions.
+The SQL Server AlwaysOn feature is not supported.

 ##  <a name="BKMK_MQSeries"></a> Install MQSeries Prerequisites
  **MQSeries adapter**: Automatically installed with the BizTalk Server installation.